-Debtors and other receivables are recorded at face value less any provision for impairment.
+Debtors and other receivables are recorded at face value less an allowance for expected credit losses over the lifetime of these assets.

 As the sole shareholder, the Council is deemed to be a related party of the Company.

 (a) Transactions between the Company and the Council during the financial year